 You may still be considering several different avenues of study, but if you’re applying for vastly different subjects at vastly different universities, your personal statement, and application as a whole, will likely be less effective.
 Remember, you only get to write one personal statement and each university admissions tutor reads it ‘blind’, so being vague and non-committal about what it is that you want will actually weaken your overall application.

 Once your application is completed, make sure to re-read it a few times to ensure your work is bulletproof.
 It’s not just the clichés like spelling errors and grammatical faux-pas, it’s actually about ensuring the tone of your application is an accurate representation of what you’re trying to portray.
 Read your work aloud, in full flow, to ensure that you come across as you intended.
 Of course, if you have anyone around you during the holiday season to provide constructive feedback, particularly those who have gone through the UCAS process themselves, make sure you ask them to help!

-Remember, although the deadline for your UCAS submission is January 29, universities must treat all applications handed in before that deadline equally, so as long as you’ve applied by the deadline you can guarantee that your application will be judged fairly.
+Remember, although the deadline for your UCAS submission is the last Wednesday in January, universities must treat all applications handed in before that deadline equally, so as long as you’ve applied by the deadline you can guarantee that your application will be judged fairly.
 In addition, with more people going to university than ever before, there’s a good chance that applications for less competitive courses will be still considered equally, even if they’re submitted after the UCAS deadline - although, of course, we don’t recommend missing the deadline unless it is unavoidable!